-In this work, we show that the problem can be solved by adjusting the colormetric parameters of the camera in order to guarantee the correct colors of the objects, allowing the use of the same color classification independently of the light conditions (see for example the problem presented in [2]).
+In this work, we show that the problem can be solved by adjusting the colormetric parameters of the camera in order to guarantee the correct colors of the objects, allowing the use of the same color classification independently of the light conditions.
 This allows also a correct processing of the image if other features have to be extracted.
-We think that this paper presents an important contribution to the field of autonomous robotics.
+We think that this paper presents an important contribution to the RoboCup community.

-We propose an algorithm to configure the most important colormetric parameters of the cameras, namely gain, exposure, gamma, white-balance, brightness, sharpness and saturation without human interaction, depending on the availability of these parameters in the digital camera that is being used.
+We propose an algorithm to configure the most important colormetric parameters of the cameras, namely gain, exposure, gamma, white-balance, brightness, sharpness and saturation, without human interaction, depending on the availability of these parameters in the digital camera that is being used.
 This approach differs from the well known problem of photometric camera calibration (a survey can be found in [3]), since we are not interested in obtaining the camera response values but only to configure its parameters according to some measures obtained from the acquired images in robotic applications.
 The self-calibration process for a single robot requires only few seconds, including the time necessary to interact with the application, which is considered fast in comparison to the several minutes needed for manual calibration by an expert user.
-Moreover, the developed algorithms can be used in the real-time by the robots while they are operating.
+Moreover, the developed algorithms can be used the real-time by the robots while they are operating.

-The work that we present in this paper was tested and is being used by several robotic platforms developed in the University of Aveiro, namely in the challenging environment of robotic soccer (where the goal is the development of multi-agent robotic teams), both with welled [4] and humanoid robots [5], and also in autonomous driving vehicles and a service robot [6].
+The work that we present in this paper was tested and is being used by two robotic projects developed in the University of Aveiro, in the challenging environment of robotic soccer (where the main goal is the development of multiagent robotic teams), both with wheeled and humanoid robots.
 These robots are presented in Fig. 2.
-In all these applications, the robots have to adjust, in a constrained time, their camera parameters according to the lighting conditions.
+In these applications, the robots have to adjust, in a constrained amount of time, its camera parameters according to the lighting conditions [4].